bastianwenske/python-wekan/README.md

  ```

 ## credits
-This project is build on base of [py-trello](https://github.com/sarumont/py-trello).
+This project is based on [py-trello](https://github.com/sarumont/py-trello).
-Some methods and design structures were adopted 1:1.
+Some methods and design structures have been adopted 1:1.